 In 2012, Ali Kazimi authored the nationally acclaimed book, Undesirables: White Canada and the Komagata Maru – An Illustrated History (Douglas & McIntyre).
 The book was a finalist for both, the 2012 Vancouver Book Award and the Roderick Haig-Brown Regional Prize in the 2013 BC Book Prizes.

 Alongside his creative and academic roles, Ali Kazimi has guest-lectured internationally and been invited to serve on numerous national and international film juries.
-He has contributed to the Canadian film community by serving as president of the Independent Film and Video Alliance (1992-93) and Co-chair of the Canadian Independent Film Caucus – Toronto (1996-7).
+He has contributed to the Canadian film community by serving as president of the Independent Film and Video Alliance (1992-93) and Co-chair of the Canadian Independent Film Caucus – Toronto (now the Documentary Organization of Canada) (1996-7).

 Ali Kazimi was the 2015 Phil Lind Multicultural Artist in Residence at the University of British Columbia.